Nashville, Tennessee: Nicknames

 Nashville has additionally earned the moniker "The Hot Chicken Capital", becoming known for the local specialty cuisine hot chicken.
 The Music City Hot Chicken Festival is hosted annually in Nashville and several restaurants make this spicy version of southern fried chicken.
+Due to a short-lived smokeless gunpowder plant in 1918, Nashville also had the nickname "Powder City of the World".

 Sports

 Professional

-Nashville is home to five professional sports franchises.
+Nashville is home to four professional sports franchises.
 Three play at the highest professional level of their respective sports: the Tennessee Titans of the National Football League (NFL), the Nashville Predators of the National Hockey League (NHL), and Nashville SC of Major League Soccer (MLS).
-The city is also home to two minor league teams: the Nashville Sounds of Minor League Baseball's International League and the Music City Fire arena football team of the American Arena League.
+The city is also home to one minor league team: the Nashville Sounds of Minor League Baseball's International League.
 An investment group, Music City Baseball, seeks to secure a Major League Baseball expansion franchise or lure an existing team to the city.
-The Women's Basketball National Association is considering a franchise expansion to Nashville.
+The Women's National Basketball Association rejected a bid for a franchise expansion to Nashville.

 The Tennessee Titans moved to Nashville in 1998.
 Previously known as the Houston Oilers, which began play in 1960 in Houston, Texas, the team relocated to Tennessee in 1997.
 They played at the Liberty Bowl Memorial Stadium in Memphis for one season, then moved to Nashville in 1998 and played in Vanderbilt Stadium for one season.
 During those two years, the team was known as the Tennessee Oilers, but changed its name to Titans in 1999.
 The team now plays at Nissan Stadium in Nashville, which opened in 1999.
 Since moving to Nashville, the Titans have won five division championships (2000, 2002, 2008, 2020, and 2021) and one conference championship (1999).
 They competed in 1999's Super Bowl XXXIV, losing to the St. Louis Rams, 23–16.
 The city previously hosted the 1939 Nashville Rebels of the American Football League and two Arena Football League teams named the Nashville Kats (1997–2001 and 2005–2007).

-From April 25–27, 2019, Nashville hosted the 2019 NFL Draft, which saw an estimated 200,000 fans attend each day.
+From April 25–27, 2019, Nashville hosted the 2019 NFL draft, which saw an estimated 200,000 fans attend each day.

 The Nashville Predators joined the National Hockey League as an expansion team in the 1998–99 season.
 The team plays its home games at Bridgestone Arena.
 The Predators have won two division championships (2017–18 and 2018–19) and one conference championship (2016–17).